scc416/draw-bar-chart/README.md

 ## Final Product

-All the examples below are in demo（in the `./demo` folder.
+All the examples below are in demo（in the `./demo` folder).

 ### Single Bar Chart